cran-task-views/Omics/Omics.md

     immune cells from expression data.

 *RNA-seq*
--   `r pkg("BisqueRNA")` provides tools to accurately estimate cell type abundances from heterogeneous bulk expression based either on reference-based or marker-based methods.
+-   `r pkg("BisqueRNA")` provides tools to estimate cell type abundances from bulk expression data.
 -   `r pkg("Tmisc")` is a collection of utility functions to manipulate gene expression data.
 -   `r pkg("seqgendiff")` provides a framework to simulate RNA-seq data under various assumptions and `r pkg("SeqNet")` offers simulations of RNA-seq data based on regulatory networks.
--   `r pkg("QuasiSeq")` includes function to perform differential analysis of RNA-seq data using quasi-Poisson or quasi-negative binomial models.
+-   *Differential analysis*: `r pkg("QuasiSeq")` includes function to perform differential analysis of RNA-seq data using quasi-Poisson or quasi-negative binomial models. `r pkg("PQLseq")` implements a mixed model to account for population structure in RNA-seq (and other count data) differential analyses.
 -   `r pkg("SIBERG")` implements a method to identify bimodally expressed genes.
 -   `r pkg("CeRNASeek")` provides several functions to identify and analyse miRNA sponge.

-*single-cell RNA-seq*
+*Single-cell RNA-seq*

--   `r pkg("Seurat", priority = "core")` contains a collection of functions for single-cell data analysis, including differential analysis that is based on the structure of `r pkg("SeuratObject")`. `r pkg("sccore")` and `r pkg("singleCellHaystack")` also provide methods for single-cell differential analysis, the second being based on KL divergence.
+-   `r pkg("Seurat", priority = "core")` and
+    `r pkg("pagoda2", priority = "core")`contain a collection of functions for single-cell data analysis, including differential analysis (the first one is based on the structure of `r pkg("SeuratObject")`). `r pkg("sccore")` and `r pkg("singleCellHaystack")` also provide methods for single-cell differential analysis, the second being based on KL divergence.
 -   `r pkg("SoupX")` provides a method to remove mRNA contamination from